S-RM/wiskess_rust/README.md

 * Additional fields added to timeline, i.e. username from profile file path in registry, jump-lists and lnk-files
 * Timeline output of iis logs, AV logs
 * Timelined output of DNS logs of the Microsoft UAL logs, which allow a look up of the IP address mapped to a hostname
+* timeline of srum-dump.exe output which is XLSX format

 ## Performance enhancements
 There are several areas where WISKESS can improve in terms of speed, usability and interoperability.
 These requests are listed here: